data301-2020-winter1/course-project-solo_110/README.md

 ## Milestones

-Task 1: Project Setup
+{Task 1: Project Setup}
-Task 2: Choosing topic and dataset, and get approval Task 3: Introduce and describe dataset and topic
+{Task 2: Choosing topic and dataset, and get approval}
+{Task 3: Introduce and describe dataset and topic}

 ## Describe your topic/interest in about 150-200 words